lordachita/MNIST_without_conv/README.md

 ## My current projects
 1. Two Layers Neural Network and Universal Approximation Theorem </br>
-First, we explain the Universal Approximation Theorem and illustrate the application of this property. </br>
+First, we explain the Universal Approximation Theorem and illustrate how to implement this property for multilabels classification. </br>
-Then, we show how we could obtain the best accuracy based on two layers neural network. </br>
+Then, we show the method to obtain the best result, only based on two layers neural network. </br>
-[Accuracy : ]
+[Accuracy : 95.02]

-2. Deep Neural Network and XXX
+2. Deep Neural Network and Universal Approximation Theorem 2

 ... </br>
--1.
-Convolutional Neural Network
+999. Convolutional Neural Network

+This is the first official project of my portfolio.